-- (a) Make no distribution until you give us a proper withdrawal request - (b) Distribute your entire SIMPLE IRA to you in a single sum payment - (c) Determine your required minimum distribution each year based on your life expectancy calculated using the Uniform Lifetime Table, and pay those distributions to you until you direct otherwise
+- (a) Make no distribution until you give us a proper withdrawal request - (b) Distribute your entire SIMPLE IRA to you in a single sum payment - (c) Determine your required minimum distribution each year based on your life expectancy calculated using the Uniform Lifetime Table, and pay those distributions to you until you direct otherwise that should have been taken but was not.

-If you fail to remove an RMD, an excess accumulation penalty tax of 25 percent is imposed on the amount of the RMD that should have been taken but was not.
 If the failure to take an RMD is corrected in a timely manner, the penalty tax is further reduced to 10 percent.
 You must file IRS Form 5329 along with your income tax return to report and remit any additional taxes to the IRS.